 5 Sharing Personal Data

-You may only share the Personal Data we hold with third parties, such as our service providers if:
+You may only share the Personal Information we hold with third parties, such as our service providers, if:

 - they have a need to know the information for the purposes of providing the contracted services;